 Many families struggling with financial issues find it difficult to obtain a surgical evaluation at a hospital far from home.
 Airfare, ground transportation, and lodging costs can add up when your child needs several days of video EEG monitoring, imaging, and other tests.

 This is why Dreams for Danny was created – to help families afford travel and lodging associated with an epilepsy surgery consultation.
-Funded by a very generous donation from the Abel family in honor of their son, Danny, this new program provides up to $1,000 in approved travel funds for scholarship awardees.
+Funded by a very generous donation in honor of Danny, a young boy who needed subtotal hemispherectomy to stop his seizures, this new program provides up to $1,000 in approved travel funds for scholarship awardees.

 Danny on a walk in March of 2018

 - The application must be submitted by one parent on behalf of both living parents/legal guardians of a child diagnosed with medication resistant epilepsy regardless of whether the parents are married, separated, or divorced.
 Embedded in the application is a link for the second parent to complete a brief statement that he/she approves of the application.
 In the event of divorce where one parent has sole legal custody of the child, only the parent with sole legal custody must submit the application.
 In that case, proof of sole legal custody in the form of a court order must be included with the application.

 - Child must be a U.S. citizen or permanent resident and currently reside in the United States.